 Turn off the rice, uncover the pot, fluff the rice with a fork, cover the pot again and let it sit for another 15 minutes.

 Meanwhile, heat up 1 tbsp olive oil in a skillet.
-Peel the onion and cut into thin slices.
 Fry the onion slices over medium heat until they are soft and nicely caramelized.
 Season with salt and pepper.

 Fluff the mujadra with a fork again.
 Serve topped with the caramelized onions.
 If you like the flavor of butter, you can substitute melted butter for olive oil.
 If you do this, please keep in mind that the dish becomes dairy rather than parve.